AOMediaCodec/av1-avif/README.md

 # av1-avif

-This is a proposed specification of the AOM group.
+This is a Netflix DRAFT proposal for a still image format specification.
 This document describes how to use ISO-BMFF structures to generate a HEIF/MIAF compatible file that contains one or more still images encoded using AV1 intra-frame tools.